-Instead of beginning with the Self-review under the Standards and Compliance Checklist, some institutions may prefer to frame their self-study around their own priorities and planning (e.g., strategic, financial, and/or academic).
+Instead of beginning with the Review under the WSCUC Standards and Compliance with Federal Requirements and with the Inventory of Educational Effectiveness Indicators, some institutions may prefer to frame their self-study around their own priorities and planning (e.g., strategic, financial, and/or academic).
 The accreditation review may then be adapted to support those goals.
 Some institutions administer surveys or conduct focus groups to identify top campus priorities.
-Such approaches have the advantage of putting the emphasis on the institution's goals and then integrating them with WASC expectations; thus they may inspire broader campus engagement, stronger commitment to the process, and greater returns on the effort and resources invested.
+Such approaches have the advantage of putting the emphasis on the institution's goals and then integrating them with WSCUC expectations; thus they may inspire broader campus engagement, stronger commitment to the process, and greater returns on the effort and resources invested.
 However the institution chooses to begin, explicit attention to the Standards and CFRs, as well as documented compliance with federal laws and regulations, is required.